TOP

 Package Itinerary

 The remote Tsum Valley has only been open to trekkers since 2008.
-In the past few years several teahouses and pleasant homestays have also been opened along this route.
-The Tsum Valley is a sacred Himalayan pilgrimage valley in close proximity to Tibet.
-Its unspoiled natural beauty and its pristine culture make this trekking area unique.
-Tsum comes from the Tibetan work ‘Tsombo’, which means “vivid”; the significance of which is abundantly clear as you gaze upon the sparkling mountain vistas.
-Against the majestic backdrop of the Ganesh Himal, Sringi Himal and Baudha Himal ranges, this serene Himalayan valley is rich in ancient art, culture, and religion.
-Trails are strewn with artistic chortens and mani walls carved with deities and prayers.
-The Buddhist saint Milarepa is believed to have meditated in the mountain caves and the ancient remains of the Tsum Kingdom are still visible today.
-Due to its remoteness and inaccessibility, this sacred valley and its people have been bypassed by mainstream development for centuries, and the unique culture of this valley has remained intact.
+In the past few years, several teahouses and pleasant homestays have opened along this route.
+The Tsum Valley is a sacred Himalayan pilgrimage valley in proximity to Tibet.
+Its unspoiled natural beauty and pristine culture make this trekking area unique.
+Tsum comes from the Tibetan word “Tsombo,” which means “vivid”—a meaning that becomes abundantly clear as you gaze upon the sparkling mountain vistas.

 TRIP HIGHLIGHT: